EIN 13-4242773

 Homeless Outreach - HPP's Street Outreach team creates relationships and meets individuals living in emergency shelter or surviving outside in their own environment.
 We collaborate with the Colorado Springs Police Department Homeless Outreach Team to build trust and educate individuals on the opportunity to enter shelter programs, housing, and healthcare services.

 HPP Clinic Services - Homeward Pikes Peak Clinic Services is a Colorado State Office of Behavioral Health and is a licensed substance-use-disorder treatment provider.
-It provides substance-use-disorder counseling services to those with the means to pay for treatment.
+It provides substance-use-disorder counseling services to those without the means to pay for treatment.
 The majority of the clients are women, as its funding stresses that population.
 Its funding also provides incentives to engage in treatment and funding to reduce barriers for attending treatment.
 Individual therapy and group therapy are provided.
-Services are geared to gender specific treatment and to those coming to treatment as a requirement of another agency.
-Evidenced based therapies such as cognitive behavioral therapy and motivational interviewing are used.
+Services are geared to gender-specific treatment and to those coming to treatment as a requirement of another agency.
+Evidenced-based therapies such as cognitive behavioral therapy and motivational interviewing are used.

 Project Detour - Project Detour is a transitional housing program for women who have a history of substance abuse (primarily opiates and alcohol), have been in jail, and are at risk of becoming homeless.
 The objective of the program is to provide safe and stable sober living environments, with access to services that support recovery, regaining parental rights if possible, gaining employment, and moving to independent housing.
 Clients receive intensive case management and are required to attend outpatient treatment within the first 90 days of entering the program.
 In mid-2021, HPP merged Project Detour with the Bloom Recovery Home transitional housing program to include pregnant or postpartum women who have a substance abuse history and are at risk of being homeless.